davidborer/master-thesis-project/README.md

 # Master thesis project
-Concordance of genetic information to increase confidence in biomarkers

 The code in `analysis.ipynb` contains all analysis and data wrangling for this project.
+The links in the table of content do not work when displayed in GitHub.

 Project title: